 The proposed metric for the reliability PIM is system average interruption duration index ("SAIDI"), excluding major event days ("MEDs").
-Results will be reported annually after the end of each Rate Year, for performance during the 12-month period ending on December 31.
+Results will be reported annually after the end of each Rate Year, for performance during the 12-month period ending on the preceding December 31 (i.e., performance during calendar year 2024 will be reported at end of Rate Year 2).
+Because SAIDI is an industry metric based on calendar year performance, DEP proposes to use annual calendar year SAIDI performance, rather than Rate Year SAIDI performance, to measure against the benchmark historical average.